Gilbert Foliot: Death of Becket and aftermath

 On 14 June 1170, Henry's son, Henry the Young King, was crowned King of England by the Archbishop of York, which infringed on the right of Becket as Archbishop of Canterbury to crown English monarchs.
 Although there is no definitive evidence that Foliot assisted in the coronation, it appears likely that he did so.
 The coronation drove the pope to allow Becket to lay an interdict, or decree prohibiting church rites, on England as punishment, and the threat of an interdict forced Henry to negotiate with Becket in July 1170.
 Becket and the king came to terms on 22 July 1170, allowing the archbishop to return to England, which he did in early December.
 However, shortly before he landed in England, he excommunicated Roger of York, Josceline of Salisbury, and Foliot.
-One possible reason for the excommunications was that the three ecclesiastics had electors from the various vacant bishoprics with them, and were escorting those electors to the king on the continent in order to reward a number of royal clerks with the long vacant bishoprics.
+One possible reason for the excommunications was that the three ecclesiastics had electors from the various vacant bishoprics with them, and were escorting those electors to the king on the continent to reward a number of royal clerks with the long vacant bishoprics.
 Included among those royal clerks were some of Becket's most bitter foes during his exile.
 Although Becket offered to absolve Josceline and Foliot, he argued that only the pope could absolve Roger, as he was an archbishop.
 Roger persuaded the other two to appeal to the king, then in Normandy.
 When they did so, the royal anger at the timing of the excommunications was such that it led to Henry uttering the question often attributed to him "Will no one rid me of the turbulent priest".
 This inspired four knights to set off from the king's court in Normandy to Canterbury, where on 29 December 1170, they murdered Becket.

 After Becket's death his sentences of excommunication were confirmed, as well as the suspensions from ecclesiastical office.
 The pope in his confirmation referred to Roger of York, Foliot, and Josceline of Salisbury, as the "Gilbertine trinity".
 The excommunication was absolved for Foliot on 1 August 1171, but he remained suspended from office.
 He secured his restoration to office on 1 May 1172, after clearing himself of any involvement in Becket's murder.
 The king performed a public act of penance on 12 July 1174 at Canterbury, when he publicly confessed his sins, and then allowed each bishop present, including Foliot, to give him five blows from a rod, then each of the 80 monks of Canterbury Cathedral gave the king three blows.
 The king then offered gifts to Becket's shrine and spent a vigil at Becket's tomb.